Mr. Bean: The Mini

 The Mini was going to appear in the first film adaptation of the series under the registration C607 EUW.
 In the film, Mr. Bean drives his Mini through Harrods in order to avoid a traffic jam.
 Although the sequence was filmed, it was not included in the final cut.
 In June 2018, the Mini from the first film was sold for US$70,000.
-The Mini eventually had its debut on the big screen when it was featured in the film Mr. Bean's Holiday under the registration YGL 572T.
-Unlike the previous Minis before (which were Austin Citron green), the Mini in the film is 'Nissan Amarillo Yellow'.
-The film also featured a second version of the Mini with the same colour scheme but with left-hand drive, driven by the female character Sabine befriended by Bean (played by Emma de Caunes).
+The Mini had its debut on the big screen in the film Mr. Bean's Holiday under the registration YGL 572T.
+Unlike the previous Minis (which were Austin Citron green), it is 'Nissan Amarillo Yellow'.
+The film also features a second version of the Mini with the same colour scheme but with left-hand drive, driven by Bean's friend Sabine, and registered 207 UHD 75.

 The Mini reappeared in Mr. Bean: The Animated Series under the registration STE 952R.
 In 2015, Mr. Bean returned in a sketch for Comic Relief in which he drives his Mini to attend a funeral.
 This Mini bore the same registration as the one in the animated spin-off.

 The Reliant

 Since the pilot episode, Mr. Bean has had a long-running feud with the unseen driver of a three-wheeled, light-blue 1972 Reliant Regal Supervan III (registration GRA 26K), which would usually get turned over, crashed out of its parking space and so forth by Bean in his Mini, who is usually oblivious to the results.
 These mishaps also became a running gag throughout the series.
 In "Tee Off, Mr. Bean", Bean is hitchhiking and the Reliant pulls over for him but Bean, who recognizes the car, pretends to not see it until it leaves.

-The Reliant reappears in Mr. Bean: The Animated Series under the registration 'DUW 742', again victimized by Mr. Bean in his Mini.
+The Reliant reappears in Mr. Bean: The Animated Series under the registration "DUW 742", again victimized by Mr. Bean in his Mini.
 In the episode "Young Bean", the identity of the Reliant driver is revealed for the first time.
-In the episode "Car Wars", after being abused by Mr. Bean for many years, the driver becomes angry and fed up, and decides to get his revenge.
+In the episode "Car Wars", after being abused by Mr. Bean for many years, the driver becomes angry and fed up, and decides to get his revenge by chasing Mr. Bean and trying to outmanoeuvre him in various situations, ultimately resulting in Mr. Bean's Mini being crushed by a car crusher.